m-oudah/m-oudah/README.md

 ###

-<p align="left">I'm ... from ....<br><br>- 🔭 I hold a PhD in Artificial Intelligence and work as an IT Academic Lecturer.<br>- 📚 My research focuses on Machine Learning Applications in Cybersecurity.<br>- ⚡  In my free time, I work on website development using PHP Laravel</p>
+<p align="left">I'm Dr. Mohammed Oudah from Palestine <br/><br>- 🔭 I hold a PhD in Artificial Intelligence and work as an IT Academic Lecturer.<br>- 📚 My research focuses on Machine Learning Applications in Cybersecurity.<br>- ⚡  In my free time, I work on website development using PHP Laravel</p>

 ###